5.0 out of 5 stars(8)

 Links of Interest:

-Still not sure if Rentapia flavomaculata from Josh's Frogs are the right pet frog for you?
-Read the reviews below and see what other customers are saying!
-Then, make sure to check out our more in depth Yellow Spotted Climbing Toad Care Sheet!
+Still not sure if Solomon Island Leaf Frogs from Josh's Frogs are the right frogs for you?
+Check out our How-To Guides on Solomon Island Leaf Frogs, and read the reviews below and see what other customers are saying!

 After placing an order containing a live animal, you will receive a scheduling email containing our JotForm scheduling link to schedule your new pet's delivery date.

 With this scheduling link, you will be able to schedule your order's delivery up to 30 days in advance.
 You will be able to choose a date of delivery for Tuesday-Saturday (Saturday arrival depends on the carrier's service availability) with the estimated time of arrival generally being 12pm, or 4:30pm for more rural areas.
 Overnight lows must be above 40°F to ship directly to you (or above 30°F for FedEx Ship Center pickups) as well as below 90°F by estimated time of arrival.